 Protecting You and Your Customers

-Awareness of customer privacy needs to be embedded in your everyday interactions.
-Privacy is something that can impact your brand, disrupt the customer experience, and potentially damage your company’s reputation.
+Awareness of customer privacy needs to be in your everyday interactions.
+For example, privacy is something that can impact your brand, disrupt the customer experience, and potentially damage your company’s reputation.

 Your customers are thinking about their privacy when they visit your website, use your app, and purchase your products and services.
-What can you do to demonstrate to your customers that their privacy is important to your company?
+So, what can you do to demonstrate to your customers that their privacy is important to your company?

 Here are some ideas: